shahincsejnu/k8s-extended-apiserver-DIY/README.md

     - Now, anyone who has the respective CA's public key can verify that it was actually signed by that CA (which is trusted one by that client, ex: my browser)
     - Most Browsers by default have a list of Certificates(CA's certificates) which are issued by a trusted CA, in those certificates it get the public key of that CA
     - It's a good way to prevent "A man in the middle attack"
-    - After completing the infos & verifications then the client and server shared a secret key, until that they used asymmetric key encryption(used two key, public-private key pair) but after that when they start using passing data by encrypted/decrypted with the same secret key(which they got each other) they basically start using symmetric key encryption(ony use one key)
+    - After completing the infos & verifications then the client and server shared a secret key, until that they used asymmetric key encryption(used two key, public-private key pair) but after that when they start passing data by encrypted/decrypted with the same secret key(which they got from each other) they basically start using symmetric key encryption(use only one key)

 - Self-Signed Certificate
     - You can create your own CA (create a private-public key pair) and do the same process like previous section said